prometheus/prometheus/tsdb/docs/usage.md

 * A querier can only see data that was committed when it was created.
 This limits the lifetime of a querier.
 * A querier should be closed when you're done with it.
-* TODO: what is the purpose of mint/maxt ?
-Prevent from reading beyond predefined limits?
+* Use mint/maxt to avoid loading unneeded data.

 Example: